LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

 1)  Make the first 5 steps from "Brief example of steps from creating R codes until committing HTML pages".
     -   Commit example: 41ca33c on 21-02-09.
-      - If you need to re-create HTML file that uses package "trelliscopejs" as the 1st step delete relevant "trelliscopejs" directories.
+    -   If you need to re-create HTML file that uses package `trelliscopejs` as the 1st step delete relevant `trelliscopejs` directories.
-2)  Open the created .R file (that uses package "trelliscopejs") -\> source this file (click on icon "Source" = Source the contents of the active document)
+2)  Open the created .R file (that uses package `trelliscopejs`) -\> source this file (click on icon "Source" = Source the contents of the active document)
-      - For this purpose, parameter "path" specified inside function trelliscopejs::facet\_trelliscope() in the .R file is used.
+    -   For this purpose, parameter "path" specified inside function `trelliscopejs::facet_trelliscope()` in the .R file is used.
         -   Example: path = "trelliscopejs/regressions".
-      - New directory with trelliscopejs data is created directly in a relevant project working directory.
+    -   New directory with `trelliscopejs` data is created directly in a relevant project working directory.
         -   Example: "D:\\Projects\\GitHub\\rpkgs\\trelliscopejs".
-3)  Copy this new directory "trelliscopejs" to directory `docs` (for GitHub) or `public` (for GitLab) (within a relevant project working directory).
+3)  Delete directory `trelliscopejs` in directory `docs` (for GitHub) or `public` (for GitLab) (inside a relevant project working directory) if directory `trelliscopejs` exists there.
+    Copy (don’t move, but really copy) directory `trelliscopejs`, that was created by previous sourcing of .R code in point 2, from relevant project working directory to previously mentioned directory `docs` (for GitHub) or `public` (for GitLab).
-4)  Run `workflowrsubdirs::build_htmls()` with relevant parameters to build HTML files that will be saved in directory `docs` (for GitHub) or `public` (for GitLab).
+4)  Run `workflowrsubdirs::build_htmls()` with relevant arguments to build HTML files that will be saved in directory `docs` (for GitHub) or `public` (for GitLab).
-      - If you are sure that everything is set correctly (you don’t need to test anymore), choose parameter `commit = TRUE`.
+    -   If you are sure that everything is set correctly (you don't need to test anymore), choose parameter `commit = TRUE`.
 It's necessary to commit in this step otherwise "Checks" of workflowr will show "R Markdown file: uncommitted changes".
-          - example if you want to build and commit all .Rmd files (some of them can contain "trelliscopejs") anywhere in directory "code-rmd":
+        -   example if you want to build and commit all .Rmd files (some of them can contain `trelliscopejs`) anywhere in directory "code-rmd":
             `workflowrsubdirs::build_htmls("code-rmd", T, NULL, T)`
     -   If you run it with parameter `commit = TRUE` then a separate commit is automatically created,
         commit example: 42c119a on 21-02-09.
-5)  Delete directory "trelliscopejs" from the relevant project working directory (as it was created in step 2).
+5)  Delete directory `trelliscopejs` from the relevant project working directory (as it was created in step 2).
     -   Keep it in directory `docs` (for GitHub) or `public` (for GitLab).
 6)  This step can be done only if step 4 is committed (`workflowrsubdirs::build_htmls()` with `commit = TRUE`)
-    Manually commit all remaining `trelliscopejs` files, (automatically) deleted R Markdown file (from directory "analysis") and added HTML file.
+    Manually commit all remaining `trelliscopejs` files, (automatically) deleted R Markdown file (from directory `analysis`) and added HTML file.
     -   Commit example: ce8e20f on 21-02-09.
-      - Note: If you build R Markdown file(s) containing "trelliscopejs" together with other R Markdown files, you need to commit more files.
+    -   Note: If you build R Markdown file(s) containing `trelliscopejs` together with other R Markdown files, you need to commit more files.
 7)  Push your solution online.
 It may take few minutes to see working